gravitational/teleport/rfd/0112-securing-docker-images.md

 ### Periodic rebuilding

-Our current process rebuilds the docker images once a day, using the same sources and build artifacts used in the original published release.
+Our current process rebuilds the docker images for the latest release of in a major version series once a day, using the same sources and build artifacts used in the original published release.
 This is to ensure that any updates to the underlying base image are quickly and automatically integrated into the released image.

 We should continue rebuilding these images daily, but incorporate the same supply chain checks as with the release builds described above (e.g. verifying